 Making the Most of Probation

 In some DUI cases, probation can be a good thing.
 It may help you avoid jail time and reduce your sentence.
-But it’s hard to argue for community service instead of jail if you don’t have an attorney.
+But it’s hard to argue for community service instead of jail if you don’t have an attorney, so it’s essential that you contact a Los Angeles criminal defense lawyer immediately after your arrest

-The best thing you can do at any stage of a DUI case is to have an experienced DUI lawyer at your side.
-We can match you with a top Los Angeles DUI lawyer who will give you a 100% free case consultation.
-Don’t wait until it’s too late—fill out the form to the right and get your FREE consultation today.
+We can match you with a Los Angeles DUI lawyer who will give you a 100% free case consultation.
+Don’t wait until it’s too late—fill out our online contact form or call and get your FREE consultation today.